John T. Downey: Imprisonment

 Meanwhile, Downey was transported by truck and train to Mukden (now Shenyang) some 400 mi away.
 He was imprisoned, shackled with leg irons, interrogated, and isolated by solitary confinement.
 He was interrogated in four-hour sessions—sometimes for up to 24 hours a day—often days at a time.
 Sleep deprivation was part of the torture.
 For weeks, he was allowed to sleep for only 30 minutes at a time.
 Sometimes, he was made to stand for hours on end.
 Downey attempted to provide a false background story—made up on the spot as neither Downey nor Fecteau were prepared for capture—but struggled to keep his lies straight under the stresses of torture.
 After this psychological torture, Downey and Fecteau both gave the Chinese U.S. intelligence to varying degrees.
 Downey realized, "There was no end to what I was facing."
 Furthermore, the Chinese had already interrogated all eight of the operatives he had trained.
 Downey cried as he admitted being a CIA operative after sixteen days; he was "convinced that he'd betrayed his country."
-However Downey's training was inadequate for this situation.
+Downey's training was inadequate for this situation.
 Fecteau said, "We had none [training], and it really hurt me.
 I had to play it by ear as I went along, and I was never sure whether I was right or wrong."
-Although Fecteau did remember being told, "If you are captured by the communists, you might as well tell them what you know because they are going to get it from you anyway."
-Downey was also told by an instructor, "If you are captured, you'll talk."